Run With a Purpose to get the Most out of Your Training

 Instead, I am referring to having a purpose, or more specifically, something you hope to get out of each training session.

 I find many runners, beginners and experts alike, filling their running schedules with “junk miles”, recovery days that are too hard, and speed sessions that don’t target their weaknesses or the specific demands of their goal race.

-The next few blog posts are going to be guided to the specifics of a few of the workouts I assign my runners, why I assign them, and some of the common issues I see when I start working with people.
+I also covered some blog posts about the specifics of a few of the workouts I assign my runners, why I assign them, and some of the common issues I see when I start working with people.
+This includes: